ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 Do you want to share this file with someone or save it on your laptop?
 You can Download using right-click on that file.
 You want to bring your own local file onto the server?
 Use the little upper arrow on the file explorer.

+Visualise the multiqc_report.html file just produced besides your `fastqc file`.

 ![uploadordownload.png](uploadordownload.png)

-Visualise the multiqc_report.html file just produced besudes your `fastqc file`.
+Well done!
+You have completed the quality control of this data!

 [Let's learn how to remove those adapters](remove_adapters.md)